 Migrating from privileged images to unprivileged-by-default images ¶

 In the 2103 release, our product images were updated to run with an unprivileged user by default.
-Prior to this release, images ran as root by default.
-This page describes some of the potential issues you may encounter when migrating to these newer images.
+Before this release, images ran as root by default.
+This document describes some important tips when moving from privileged to unprivileged images.

 Persistent volumes ¶